 * Overnight guests of club members may play at “Drop-In” as long as they are accompanied by the member.
 The member will need to go to the monitor station and sign in their guest.
 The guest must wear a guest badge while playing.
 The guest must be at least 16 years old to play.
 Monitors will need to make sure all guests have signed in and are wearing a guest badge.

-Name Badges: It is the responsibility of all Club members to wear their name badges during Drop-In.
-Guests must wear a temporary guest badge provided by the monitor.
+- Guests must wear a temporary guest badge provided by the Monitor

 - If a court is empty, “any skill level may play on that court.
 However, if those skill-level players come at a later time, they are allowed to have court after the current game is completed.